 1.)
 To have student discover issues of race and social justice in the past and present

 2.)
 To have students determine how Martin Luther King, Jr. National Historical Park and what it stands for can empower them and further the causes of racial and social justice in America and throughout the world.

 A Message from the Superintendent:

 The Martin Luther King, Jr. National Historic Site and Preservation District was established October 10, 1980 to "protect and interpret for the benefit, inspiration, and education of present and future generations the places where Martin Luther King, Jr. was born, where he lived, worked, and worshipped, and where he is buried."

-The staff at Martin Luther King, Jr. National Historic Site is very fortunate to work with Georgia State University and the Alonzo A. Crim Center for Urban Educational Excellence on the development of "Dr. Martin Luther King, Jr.'s Legacy of Racial and Social Justice: A Curriculum for Empowerment."
+The staff at Martin Luther King, Jr. National Historical Park is very fortunate to work with Georgia State University and the Alonzo A. Crim Center for Urban Educational Excellence on the development of "Dr. Martin Luther King, Jr.'s Legacy of Racial and Social Justice: A Curriculum for Empowerment."
 We all are committed to providing quality educational materials to continue Dr. King's legacy and philosophy of nonviolent social change to educators and students.

 Pre-K, Kindergarten, Grade 1